 The impact of other publications like books, conference papers, software, and data sets are starting to be measured, though not as thoroughly as journal articles.

-An impact factor is a measure of the frequency that the "average article" published in a scholarly journal has been cited in a two or five year period.
+The journal impact factor is a measure of the frequency that the "average article" published in a scholarly journal has been cited in a two or five year period.
 It is often used to measure or describe the importance of a particular journal in an academic discipline.
 Authors can use impact factors to evaluate journals to decide which to publish in.

 The h-index can measure an author's relative research impact, as opposed to a simple citation count.
 The h-index is based on the set of the author's most cited publications and the number of cited references those publications have received.
 The h-index is an alternative to the journal impact factor metric.

 The Eigenfactor score of a journal is an estimate of the percentage of time that library users spend with that journal.
 An Eigenfactor is based on the number of cited references, with citations from highly ranked journals weighted to make a larger contribution than those from poorly ranked journals.
+The Normalized Eigenfactor (NE) converts a journal's Eigenfactor into a multiplicative score centered around 1, such that, if a journal received an NE score of 2, it would be twice as influential as the average journal in the network.

 A book review is an article that is published in a newspaper, magazine, or scholarly work that describes and evaluates a book.
 Keep in mind while searching for reviews of a book that many books are published each year, only a small fraction of them are reviewed.
 Reviews are written for different purposes and they will vary in terms of content and depth of evaluation.
 Since reviews are printed in many different kinds of publications, you may need to search several sources.